-"I'm going to travel across the Balkans for five weeks, would you like to meet me somewhere?", a friend asked me last summer - teacher, of course.
-How else could you take five weeks off for a holiday?
-And: What a question, of course, I'll join her somewhere.
+""I'm going to travel across the Balkans for five weeks, would you like to join me somewhere?" a friend asked me last summer - teacher, sure.
+How else could you take five weeks off for a short while!
+Nevertheless, of course I'll join her somewhere.
 After a bit of googling, it's clear: the place where we can meet is the best and cheapest for both of us: Belgrade.

 I have never been there, I have no idea about Serbia, but what the heck - let's go!
 We both landed at Nikola Tesla Airport for a three-day weekend trip to the Serbian capital - and got totally surprised by the so-called Paris of the East.
 So here is my #traveldiary from a city that is almost undiscovered by tourists, but still has a lot to offer.

 Notice thatGoogle Maps cannot show public transport in Belgrade.
-But the app Moovit works very well and reliably.
-The bus takes about 50 minutes to the city centre, our accommodation was a bit outside and I was on the road for 40 minutes.
+Instead, the app Moovit works very well.
+However, the bus takes about 50 minutes to the city centre, our accommodation was a bit outside and I was on the road for 40 minutes.

-If you don't want to fly, you can go by car.
-This is especially easy from southern Germany.
-It takes about 10 hours, and you can, for example, make a little road trip out of it and make a stop and spend the night in Klagenfurt, Ljubljana or Zagreb.
+If you don't want to fly, you can alternatively travel by car.
+This is especially good from southern Germany.
+It takes about 10 hours and you can, for example, make a little road trip out of it and make a stop and spend the night in Klagenfurt, Ljubljana or Zagreb.

 We slept on a houseboat on the Danube.
 The ArkaBarka floating hostel & apartments are located quite idyllic a bit outside the city centern which is accessible by bus or bike within 15 minutes.